Skip to content

 What's involved?

-If an application is missing information and/or documentation, the Ethics Office will be unable to assess the level of risk adequately and will need to return the application back to the research team for further information.
+If an application is missing information and/or documentation, the Ethics Office may be unable to assess the level of risk adequately and will need to return the application back to the research team for further information before the ethics review process can take place.

 How long does this take?

-Once your application has been submitted to the Ethics Office, please allow up to 20 University business days for this administrative review and risk evaluation to be conducted.
+Once your application has been submitted to the Ethics Office (following HoS endoresment), please allow up to 20 University business days for this administrative review and risk evaluation to be conducted.
 You will be notified if you application requires further information before progressing to the next stage.

 HRE applications that are deemed to be 'minimal' or 'low' risk may be eligible for expedited review.
 However, where a person's reactions may exceed discomfort and become distress, the project will be deemed 'greater than low risk' requiring full HREC review instead.